corda/corda/docs/source/corda-configuration-file.rst

     Currently the defaults in ``/node/src/main/resources/reference.conf`` are as shown in the first example.
 This is currently the only configuration that has been tested, although in the future full support for other storage layers will be validated.

+:messagingServerAddress: The address of the ArtemisMQ broker instance.
+If not provided the node will run one locally.

-:messagingAddress: The host and port on which the node is available for protocol operations over ArtemisMQ.
+:p2pAddress: The host and port on which the node is available for protocol operations over ArtemisMQ.

     .. note:: In practice the ArtemisMQ messaging services bind to all local addresses on the specified port.
 However, note that the host is the included as the advertised entry in the NetworkMapService.
 As a result the value listed here must be externally accessible when running nodes across a cluster of machines.

-:messagingServerAddress: The address of the ArtemisMQ broker instance.
-If not provided the node will run one locally.

 :rpcAddress: The address of the Artemis RPC broker instance.
-If not provided the node will run one locally, one port higher than
+If not provided the node will start without RPC connectivity.
-     the messaging server address.

 :webAddress: The host and port on which the bundled webserver will listen if it is started.